alewin/koci-blog/content/posts/2020-04-13-cost-savings-google-maps-services/index.md

 Analyzing the first point, the cost of the call `getPlaceDetails` that given an address gives the `PlaceId` is `0.017$` per session, much higher than the cost of a normal `Dynamic Map`, which is `0.007$`!.

-Analyzing instead the second point, we can take advantage of storing the `PlaceId`, paying only once time for the service `getPlaceDetails`, store the value of the `PlaceId` of an `Address` and use the `Embed Map` in a freeway.
+Analyzing instead the second point, we can take advantage of storing the `PlaceId`, paying only for the service `getPlaceDetails` (once time), store the value of the `PlaceId` of an `Address` and use the `Embed Map` in a freeway.

 ---